jtl-scx/dev-guide/Guide/Channel-API.md

 # Order Process

 * A new Order must be created by calling `POST /v1/channel/order` first
-* OrderId is unique can exist only once for a SellerId
+* The OrderId is unique, and can only exist once for a SellerId
 * Once an Order is created it can be updated using
-	* `PUT /v1/channel/order/status` for updating the status of an Order or Order Item
+	* `PUT /v1/channel/order/status` to update the status of an Order or Order Item
-	* `PUT /v1/channel/order/address-update` for updating the Address information
+	* `PUT /v1/channel/order/address-update` to update the Address information

 ## Order Status

-* `CREATED`: Order in Status created is not yet ready for shipping.
-Order in this status can be used to for stock reservation.
+* `CREATED`: Orders with the Status created are not yet ready for shipping.
+Orders in this status can be used for stock reservation.
 Once the Order is ready for shipping, the status will change to `ACCEPTED`.
-* `UNCACKED`: Order in this Status is not yet ready for shipping.
-The Seller must first accept the Order. **_Note_**: Until now, there is no JTL-Wawi out there, with support for Order Acknowledgment.
+* `UNCACKED`: Orders in this Status are not yet ready for shipping.
+The Seller must first accept the Order. **_Note_**: The JTL-Wawi does not yet support Order Acknowledgment.
-* `ACCEPTED`: Order in Status accepted is ready for shipping.
+* `ACCEPTED`: Orders with the Status accepted are ready for shipping.

 ## OrderItem Status

 Each OrderItem has a status, and this status should be used to determine the Order Status itself.

-* *`UNSHIPPED`: OrderItem is ready for shipping and once the Order is `ACCEPTED` is can be shipped
+* *`UNSHIPPED`: The OrderItem is ready for shipping, and can be shipped once the Order is `ACCEPTED`.
-* `SHIPPED`: OrderItem is marked as shipped
+* `SHIPPED`: The OrderItem is marked as being shipped
-* `CANCELED_BY_SELLER`: OrderItem is cancelled by Seller
+* `CANCELED_BY_SELLER`: The OrderItem has been cancelled by the Seller
-* `CANCELED_BY_BUYER`: OrderItem is cancelled by Buyer or Marketplace
+* `CANCELED_BY_BUYER`: The OrderItem has been cancelled by the Buyer or the Marketplace
-* `RETURNED`: Item is returned to Seller.
+* `RETURNED`: The OrderItem has been returned to Seller.
-* `REFUNDED`: Item was refunded.
+* `REFUNDED`: The OrderItem has been refunded.

 ## Status transition limitations and rules

-* Order in Status `UNACKED` or `CREATED` may have no Address Information
+* Orders with a Status of `UNACKED` or `CREATED` may not have valid Address Information
-* Address Update can only apply to Orders in Status `UNACKED` or `CREATED`
+* Address Update can only apply to Orders with a Status of `UNACKED` or `CREATED`
-* Address Information must be available before status transition to `ACCEPTED`
+* Address Information must be available before a status transition to `ACCEPTED`
-* Once an Order is in Status `ACCEPTED` Order Status can not be changed
+* Once an Order is set with the Status `ACCEPTED` the Order Status can not be changed

-Order Item Status can transit into the following status
+Order Item Status can convey the following status information

   Stauts | UNSHIPPED | SHIPPED | CANCELED_BY_SELLER | CANCELED_BY_BUYER | RETURNED | REFUNDED
   --- | --- | --- | --- | --- | --- | ---